 At the first glance, the components of a motherboard can appear complicated... even daunting to some.
-How are we supposed to figure out that jumble of connectors, ports, slots, sockets and heat sinks?
+How are we supposed to figure out this big jumble of connectors, ports, slots, sockets and heat sinks?

-The good news: To find your way around a motherboard, all you'll need to know are the major motherboard parts and their functions.
+Good news: Finding your way around a motherboard isn't hard...
+You simply need to be able to identify the different motherboard parts and understand their functions.

 1. Back Panel Connectors & Ports